junxit/us-congress-code/title-21/chapter-9/sec-360ddd-1.md

 # § 360ddd–1.
 Regulation of medical gases

 - **(a)** *Certification of designated medical gases*
-  - **(1)** *Submission* Beginning 180 days after July 9, 2012, any person may file with the Secretary a request for certification of a medical gas as a designated medical gas.
+  - **(1)** *Submission* Beginning 180 days after July 9, 2012, any person who seeks to initially introduce or deliver for introduction a designated medical gas into interstate commerce may file with the Secretary a request for certification of a medical gas as a designated medical gas.
 Any such request shall contain the following information:
     - **(A)** A description of the medical gas.
     - **(B)** The name and address of the sponsor.
     - **(C)** The name and address of the facility or facilities where the medical gas is or will be manufactured.